-Think about it.
-Even if you choose the most profitable properties and the best contractors, a tenant who refuses to pay rent and seriously damages your property could put you in financial trouble.
+Any successful landlord will tell you that the tenants you choose can make or break your rental property business.
+After all, even if you choose the most profitable properties and the best contractors, a tenant who refuses to pay rent and seriously damages your property could put you in financial trouble.

 Tip: Check out this blog post for a guide to screening tenants thoroughly!